 While it’s true that cats do need carbohydrates in their diet, they only need a small amount.
 The inclusion of grains like corn, wheat, and soy in cat food is usually for use as fillers, to bulk the food up, and they are not necessary for your cat’s health and may even be detrimental in large quantities.
 Of course, it’s difficult to make dry cat food without any fillers at all, but some are better than others, and it’s a good idea to steer clear of grains and opt for potatoes or peas instead.

 Taurine is essential to the cardiovascular health of your cat, as well as their vision health and digestion, and in the wild, they would typically get taurine from animal sources.
 This is in large part why they need meat in their diet.
 Plant proteins do not contain this essential nutrient — it can only be found in animal protein — and your Bengal needs to consume it on a daily basis.

 Omega fatty acids are healthy fats that are essential to the health of your cat’s skin and coat.
 These fats typically come from fish but can be found in certain seeds too, including flax seeds and hemp seeds.
 Omega-3 and -6 fatty acids should be listed in the ingredients because they help keep your cat’s skin and coat moisturized naturally.

 You’ll want to avoid any artificial ingredients in your Bengal’s food whenever possible.
 Some cat foods may contain artificial flavors, colors, and preservatives, and while one may be fine occasionally, foods that contain all three are best avoided.

 All these foods are among our favorites for Bengals, and any one is a great choice for your feline.
-That said, if you’re looking for a premium dry food option, the Smalls Freeze Dried Raw is specially developed to cater to the obligate carnivore diet and is thus our top choice overall.
-Freeze drying the food helps retain the nutrients and comes in a few different flavors.
+That said, if you’re looking for a premium fresh food option, the Smalls Fresh Bird Cat Food is specially developed to cater to the obligate carnivore diet and is thus our top choice overall.
+This nutritious food is packed with protein and vitamins to keep your Bengal healthy and happy.